 During the HTTP CONNECT method as described in IETF draft-ietf-masque-quic-proxy [67], in addition to what is required according to clause 22.3.2:

-a) the UPF shall insert 3gpp:media-related-info-transform in the accept-transform parameter of the proxy-quic-forwarding header field in the HTTP CONNECT request; and
+a) the UPF shall insert 3GPP_XRM_AESCCM_8 in the accept-transform parameter of the proxy-quic-forwarding header field in the HTTP CONNECT request; and

-b) the AS shall indicate 3gpp:media-related-info-transform in the transform parameter of the proxy-quic-forwarding header field in the HTTP CONNECT successful response.
+b) the AS shall indicate 3GPP_XRM_AESCCM_8 in the transform parameter of the proxy-quic-forwarding header field in the HTTP CONNECT successful response.

-When the Media Related Information are transformed in the QUIC short header as per IETF RFC 9000 [68], then the 3gpp:media-related-info-transform shall be used to encode the transformed QUIC packet as shown in Figure 22.3.4-1 (using the notational conventions defined in section 1.3 of IETF RFC 9000 [68]).
+When the Media Related Information are transformed in the QUIC short header as per IETF RFC 9000 [68], then the 3GPP_XRM_AESCCM_8 shall be used to encode the transformed QUIC packet as shown in Figure 22.3.4-1 (using the notational conventions defined in section 1.3 of IETF RFC 9000 [68]).

 Transformed QUIC Packet {